Best kitchen brands

 Thinking of buying a kitchen from online retailer DIY Kitchens?
 Find out what its customers think of its fitted kitchens, and how they stood up to our lab assessments.

-Which? members can log in now to unlock the tables below and see how DIY Kitchens was rated by it's customers for its durability, quality of products and finish, customer service and value for money.
-You can also read comments from DIY Kitchens customers.
+Which? members can log in now to unlock the tables below and see how DIY Kitchens' unit did in our lab assessment, and how its customers rated it for value for money, overall durability and customer service.
+You can also read comments from its customers.

 If you're not a Which? member, you can join Which? to see this, plus reviews of thousands of products, from washing machines to ovens.

 - DIY Kitchens units

 - DIY Kitchens and services